RuedigerMoeller/fast-cast/README.md

 fast-cast
 =========

+Use mvn build, the gradle build is for private use and might not work.

 High performance topic based reliable brokerless UDP messaging ("event-bus") backed by 1:N remote-method metaphor.

 [Documentation (converted from gcode, so bad formatting ..)](https://github.com/RuedigerMoeller/fast-cast/wiki/Documentation)